 This year’s report brings together the most recent data on the health-related targets of the Sustainable Development Goals (SDGs), which were adopted by the United Nations in September 2015.

-The report highlights significant data gaps that will need to be filled in order to reliably track progress towards the health-related SDGs.
-For example, an estimated 53% of deaths globally aren’t registered, although several countries – including Brazil, China, Iran, South Africa and Turkey – have made considerable progress in that area.
+The report highlights significant data gaps that will need to be filled in order to reliably track progress towards the health-related SDGs and the gender gap in life expectancy.
+For example, an estimated 53% of deaths globally aren’t registered, although several countries – including Brazil, China, Iran, South Africa, and Turkey – have made considerable progress in that area.